ABRaquel/cybersec/14-Web-Development/README.md

 26. What are the individual components of microservices called?

+> Front-end server, back-end server and a database.

 27. What is a service that writes to a database and communicates to other services?

+> Back-end server facilitates communications between other services and the database.

 28. What type of underlying technology allows for microservices to become scalable and have redundancy?

+> Containerization. [^8]

 #### Deploying and Testing a Container Set